ApiLogicServer/Docs/docs/index.md

 ![Not Moving](images/nutshell/why-not-moving.png){: style="height:150px;width:250px"; align=right }

-* Provides *unique* :trophy: Logic Automation: if your system requires anything beyond trivial logic, conventional Low Code front end automation is not enough.
-You simply won't move at the speed you need.
+* Provides *unique* :trophy: Logic Automation: for anything beyond trivial logic, missing backend logic automation means your project will simply not get moving.

-* Automates standard architectures
+* Automates modern, standard architectures

 * Is IDE based, unlocking a wealth of tooling for customization

-* Automates Instant Admin Apps, eliminating the need to use (and learn) a screen painter, and are executeable instantly after the `ApiLogicServer create` command.
+* Automates Instant Admin Apps, eliminating the need to use (and learn) a screen painter, and are executeable instantly

 And, for systems requiring highly customized interfaces for Business Intelligence, API Logic Server works with Low Code.